We purchased the large (10kg) Safefill Refillable Gas Bottle, which holds 19.5L of LPG and are delighted with it!

 - Is it Easy to Find Refilling Stations? – We tour full time and have travelled extensively throughout Europe for the last two years.
 We have rarely had a problem either finding LPG or refilling in the countries that we have visited.
 As we plan to go further afield, however, is worth noting that LPG is not available in some countries, such as the Stans and North Africa.

-- UK – To find petrol stations which supply LPG, see Get LPG or LPG MAP.
+- UK – To find petrol stations who supply LPG, see Get LPG or LPG MAP.
 (LPG MAP also offers a download of LPG stations for your SatNav.)
+LPG Refillable Bottle Stations and My LPG EU list sites known to allow filling of refillable bottles.

 - Worldwide – LPGStations shows the number of LPG stations in each country and allows you to plan your LPG route.